|Value||Eligibility||Open date||Close date|

 Kathleen Mary Evangeline Maxwell made a donation to the University of Sydney in 1948 to establish a scholarship in memory of her late brother, Mr Walter Edward Reid.

 a.
 In 1948, Kathleen Mary Evangeline Maxwell made a donation to the University to establish a scholarship or prize in memory of her late brother, Mr Walter Edward Reid.
-This Scholarship has been established to provide financial assistance to a Higher Degree by Research student who is undertaking research in the area of constitutional law, legal history or property law.
+This Scholarship has been established to provide financial assistance to a Higher Degree by Research student who is undertaking research in Law including the areas of constitutional law, legal history or property law.

 a.
 The Scholarship is offered to applicants currently enrolled in a research degree within the University of Sydney Law School.

 b.
-Applicants must be undertaking research in the areas of constitutional law, legal history or property law.
+Applicants must be undertaking research in law.

 c.
 Applicants must be intending to undertake research overseas as part of their PhD or research masters.